Frequently Asked Questions

 What is the difference between the Volunteering and Occupational parts of the European Solidarity Corps?

 The European Solidarity Corps brings together two complementary strands: volunteering and occupational activities.
 The volunteering strand offers young people the opportunity to carry out full-time voluntary service of between two and twelve months in another country.
-It builds on the European voluntary Service (which part of ERASMUS+) as well as other EU funding programmes.
+It builds on the European voluntary Service as well as other EU funding programmes.

-Volunteers will not receive payment for the work they do, but they will receive other support depending on the EU programme funding the placement, such as generally return travel to and from the project, accommodation, meals, medical insurance and a small amount of spending money to cover their day-to-day living expenses.
+The occupational strand provides young people with the opportunity of a job or traineeship in sectors which are engaged in solidarity-related activities, and which need highly motivated and socially-minded young people.
+Please note that jobs and traineeships are a small part of the European Solidarity Corps activities.
+Volunteers do not receive payment for the work they do, but they receive other support such as return travel to and from the project, accommodation, meals, medical insurance and a small amount of spending money to cover their day-to-day living expenses.

 Young people engaged through the Occupational part of the European Solidarity Corps for a job will have an employment contract and will be paid for the job they do in accordance with the respective national wage laws and collective agreements that are in force.
 They would normally be expected to cover their own day-to-day living expenses and accommodation from the payment they receive from their employer.
 They will be subject to the labour laws of the country in which they are working.
 You can get information about being employed in different EU countries from the Your Europe website.

-Those engaged as apprentices or trainees will also have an employment contract, and normally a subsistence allowance is paid.
+Those engaged as trainees will also have an employment contract, and normally a subsistence allowance is paid.

 What happens after I register?